By the numbers.

 - According to a recent statewide survey, three in four Californians with low or moderate income worried about running out of food in the past year.
 And three in five actually did run out of food.

 SNAP/CalFresh in California:

-- Only 70% of all eligible participate in CalFresh:
+- Only 70% of eligible Californians participate in CalFresh:

 - 74% are household with children,

-- 30% are families with elderly or disable members.
+- 9% are in families with elderly or disable members.

 - More facts and figures about CalFresh.

 - CalWORKs families live at 30% of the Federal Poverty Line.

 - Cuts to the CalWORKs program over the last 2 decades has give 1.1 billion dollars annually for the state budget.